morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W94 - Users will unable to take screenshots in time if allowed to.

-#### Rule W95 - Users will submit tickets on Friday at 4:50PM, and go home!
+#### Rule W95 - Users will submit tickets on Friday at 4:50PM and go home.

 **Rule W95A** - Users will duplicate the ticket on Monday at 9:10AM.